Now, listen to the audio version of this post.

-I love that Martha’s reaction to concerns like “I don’t speak the language or have a job and we’ll probably starve and never see our daughter again” is just, “Wah wah wah, stop being a whiny baby and pick it up.”
+Martha’s reaction to concerns like “I don’t speak the language or have a job and we’ll probably starve and never see our daughter again” is just, “Wah wah wah, stop being a whiny baby.”

 The Karolyis enlisted the help of aggressively 1980s Texas representative Twangy McGoodOl’Boy (R) to get their daughter back from Romania.
 Rep. McGoodOl’Boy was still in office until 2001, explaining everything.
 They also started watching Sesame Street in order to learn English.